G-Jeffreys/G-Jeffreys.github.io/_publications/2009-10-01-paper-title-number-1.md

 collection: publications
 category: manuscripts
 permalink: /publication/2009-10-01-paper-title-number-1
-excerpt: 'We formulate a mathematical setup for computational neural networks using noncommutative algebras and near-rings, in motivation of quantum automata.
+excerpt: 'Written with Professor Siu-Cheong Lau, we formulate a mathematical setup for computational neural networks using noncommutative algebras and near-rings, in motivation of quantum automata.
 We study the moduli space of the corresponding framed quiver representations, and find moduli of Euclidean and non-compact types in light of uniformization.'
 date: 2023-04-01
 venue: 'Pure and Applied Mathematics Quarterly'
 paperurl: 'https://www.intlpress.com/site/pub/pages/journals/items/pamq/content/vols/0019/0002/a012/index.php'